 You will live in a residential college, where you will be responsible for providing your own meals.

 Housing costs in Australia can vary significantly between the different residential colleges and off-campus options.
 Students are responsible for researching the different housing opportunities in order to choose their best option.
-See the notes section of the budget sheet for more details on the varying costs.
+Details on the varying costs can be found in the notes section of the budget sheet.

-For more information on program costs, please be sure to review the Budget Sheets listed above.
+For more information on program costs, please be sure to review the fall budget sheet and spring budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
-Costs vary by program, so it is important to review this information carefully.Please note that tuition rates above may vary depending on major and class standing.
+Costs vary by program, so it is important to review this information carefully.

 Financial Aid & Scholarships